coding-for-reproducible-research/CfRR_Courses/individual_modules/introduction_to_unix/filedir.md

 ## Home Directory Variation
 The home directory path will look different on different operating systems.
 On Linux, it may look like `/home/nelle`, and on Windows, it will be similar to `C:\Documents and Settings\nelle` or `C:\Users\nelle`.
 (Note that it may look slightly different for different versions of Windows.)
 In future examples, we've used Mac output as the default - Linux and Windows output may differ slightly but should be generally similar.
 We will also assume that your `pwd` command returns your user's home directory.
 If `pwd` returns something different, you may need to navigate there using `cd` or some commands in this lesson will not work as written.
-See [Exploring Other Directories](#exploring-other-directories) for more details on the `cd` command.
+See Exploring Other Directories for more details on the `cd` command.
-{: .callout}

 To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
 For the